sendgrid/sendgrid-go/USAGE.md

 field_name:

 * is a variable that is substituted for your actual custom field name from your recipient.
-* Text fields must be url-encoded.
-Date fields are searchable only by unix timestamp (e.g. 2/2/2015 becomes 1422835200)
+* Text fields must be URL-encoded.
+Date fields are searchable only by UNIX timestamp (e.g. 2/2/2015 becomes 1422835200)
 * If field_name is a 'reserved' date field, such as created_at or updated_at, the system will internally convert your epoch time to a date range encompassing the entire day.
 For example, an epoch time of 1422835600 converts to Mon, 02 Feb 2015 00:06:40 GMT, but internally the system will search from Mon, 02 Feb 2015 00:00:00 GMT through